dhh1128/codecraft.co/small-files-are-your-friends.md

 I do think that it's harder to accomplish the encapsulation and logical division if you leave things in a single file -- mainly because the ugliness of globals and other forms of coupling aren't as obvious.

 ---

-Good fences make good neighbors | Codecraft (2013-05-15 08:50:33)

-[…] Divide code into modules and files that gives you a rational, mentally tractable separation of concerns. […]

----

-Headers, babies, and bathwater | Codecraft (2013-08-12 11:02:26)

-[…] This couples all details of the system together in a single giant hairball.
-It may be fine for a project with 2 or 3 classes, but for dozens or hundreds of classes, it’s a major problem, and it violates the small file rule. […]

----